-Chain link fencing is one of the most affordable fencing options, but isn’t the most attractive.
-If your fence isn’t going to be visible from the home, chain link can provide an extremely budget-friendly look.
-It can also be incredibly secure and durable, which is why it is commonly used for commercial properties.
+Chain link fencing is perhaps the most budget-friendly yard fencing option.
+It is popular with pet owners and gives a clear view of surrounding property.
+Chain link can also be incredibly secure and durable, which is why it is commonly used for commercial properties.

 - Easy and fast to install.